aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-workbooks-and-worksheets/how-to-detect-a-file-format-and-check-if-the-file-is-encrypted/_index.md

 The following sample code illustrates how to detect a file format (using the file path) and check its extension.
 You can also determine whether the file is encrypted.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-DetectFileFormatAndEncryption-DetectFileFormatAndEncryption.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-DetectFileFormatAndEncryption-DetectFileFormatAndEncryption.cs" >}}